UN peacekeepers killed in Sudan's Darfur

 The attack near the peacekeepers’ base at Manawashi, north of the South Darfur state capital Nyala, adds to deteriorating security in Sudan’s far-west region.

-"Seven peacekeepers were killed and 17 were injured," UNAMID’s acting spokesman Christopher Cycmanick told AFP.
+"Seven peacekeepers were killed and 17 were injured," UNAMID’s acting spokesman Christopher Cycmanick told AFP.it

 The ambush occurred about 25 kilometres (16 miles) west of another UNAMID base at Khor Abeche, Cycmanick said.